pothi/wordpress-nginx/README.md

 sudo nginx -t && sudo systemctl restart nginx
 ```

-### Changes on CentOS (and on rpm based distros in general)

-CentOS has a different file naming convention, yet simple directory structure, when compared to Debian derivatives.
-Let me describe them and I'd let you decide upon how you'd want to structure your files and name those files.

-+ The configuration for default sites are named as `default.conf` and `ssl.conf` in `/etc/nginx/conf.d/`.
-+ There is no `sites-available` or `sites-enabled` folder.
-+ The file `/etc/nginx/fastcgi_params` in Debian is named as `/etc/nginx/fastcgi.conf` in CentOS.

 ### About me

++ I specialize in hosting (high-traffic) WordPress / PHP sites.
-+ One of the top contributors for the tag [Nginx in ServerFault](https://serverfault.com/users/102173/pothi-kalimuthu?tab=profile).
++ I'm one of the top contributors for the tag [Nginx in ServerFault](https://serverfault.com/users/102173/pothi-kalimuthu?tab=profile).
 + Have released couple of WordPress Plugins, one of them is specifically for high performance WordPress sites... [https://profiles.wordpress.org/pothi#content-plugins](https://profiles.wordpress.org/pothi#content-plugins).
 + Have two _active_ blogs...
 [Tiny WordPress Insights](https://www.tinywp.in/) and [Tiny Web Performance Insights](https://www.tinywp.com/).